Allowances

 Prohibited items and weapons

-Sporting goods with sharp edges or points capable of injuring a person, sharp objects which may be capable of causing harm by perforation, blunt items that are able to be used to bludgeon a person, household flammable goods, items capable of being used to restrain a person and weapons cannot be taken through airport security screening points.
-We recommend guests place these items in their checked baggage prior to check-in.
+It is recommended that guests travelling with any of the following items place these items within their checked baggage prior to arrival at the airport: sporting goods with sharp edges or points capable of injuring a person; sharp objects which may be capable of causing harm by perforation; blunt items that are able to be used to bludgeon a person; household flammable goods; items capable of being used to a restrain a person; and weapons which are unable to be taken through airport security screening points.

 Some common examples include: